ereppond/housing-recommender/README.md

 ----
 ## Updates

+* May 17, 2018
+	* All functions working and website is local

+* May 15, 2018
+	* Recommender is fully functional

 * May 10, 2018
 	* Built baseline recommender based on users favorited houses
 	* Began building deployment(html)